“We will not say that he is dead. We will cherish the conviction that he lives glorified by the sacrifice he made for you and me and all mankind.”

 Who was LeRoy Hill?

-American Legion Post #19 was organized in 1922 in the name and memory of Leroy Hill.
+American Legion Post #19 was chartered in 1921 in the name and memory of Leroy Hill.
 As soon as you enter the Legion’s door a large portrait of Leroy Hill is seen on the wall to your right.
 The black and white picture is of a young handsome man dressed in WWI Army dress uniform with a wide brimmed hat.

 Leroy Hill was born May 7th 1894 to John William and Anne Marie Hill.
 He was the second of six children, five boys, and one girl.
 A younger brother, Ralph, died when only 6 months old.
 The Hill family farm was located northeast of what was then Gardner’s small town.
 Currently, NAPA Auto Parts, Gambinos Pizza, and the houses behind to the north, including the Plank residence are sitting on the grounds which once were the Hill farm.